SAP/spartacus-docs/_pages/dev/event-service.md

 - Observables created by the operators `of()` and `from()` from RxJs
 - anything that emits a value simply because a subscription was made.

+A pure RxJs `Subject` is a good candidate for the event source.

 ### Avoiding Memory Leaks and Unregistering Event Sources

 To avoid memory leaks, every event source Observable should be unregistered from the `EventService` when it is no longer needed.
 To unregister an event source, you can call the "tear down" function that is returned by the `register()` method.
 The following is an example: